GuJQ5/KnockoffCDGE/README.md

 20 FRA10AC1  32.771177    -0.25062612 0.2547872 1.886541e-01 4.224341e-01 -1.3145711 0.5411116         Inf
 ```

-Here, argument `M` characterizes the number of knockoff copies you want to generate under the multiple knockoff framework, `n`  depicts the sample size of the analysis, `method` specifies the criterion to generate knockoffs, `Gene_info` includes supplementary information of genes of interest (if avaialable), `verbose` indicates whether progress of computation is plotted and `tol` specifies the convergence tolerance in computing S-matrix for knockoff generation.
-Current version of this package provides four options of knockoff criterion.
+Here, argument `M` characterizes the number of knockoff copies you want to generate under the multiple knockoff framework, `n`  depicts the sample size of the analysis, `method` specifies the criterion to generate knockoffs, `Gene_info` includes supplementary information of genes of interest (if available), `verbose` indicates whether progress of computation is plotted and `tol` specifies the convergence tolerance in computing S-matrix for knockoff generation.
+The current version of this package provides four options for the knockoff criterion.

 - `"ME"`: **Maximizing the entropy criterion** via interface to Julia ([Gimenez and Zou, 2019](https://proceedings.mlr.press/v89/gimenez19b.html); [Chu et al., 2024](https://doi.org/10.1093/bioinformatics/btae580));
 - `"SDP"`: **Semidefinite program criterion** via interface to Julia ([Barber and Candès, 2015](https://projecteuclid.org/journals/annals-of-statistics/volume-43/issue-5/Controlling-the-false-discovery-rate-via-knockoffs/10.1214/15-AOS1337.full); [Candès et al., 2018](https://academic.oup.com/jrsssb/article/80/3/551/7048447));
 - `"SDP_no_julia"`: **Semidefinite program criterion** without the need of interface to Julia.
 - `"PCA"`: **PCA knockoffs** ([Fan et al., 2020](https://doi.org/10.1080/01621459.2019.1654878)).

-Specifically, you can use the latter two if installation of Julia fails.
+Specifically, you can use the latter two if the installation of Julia fails.

 For FDR-control inference, you can use knockoff q-values of all features in the column `"q_value_ko"`.
 Here, the q-value characterizes the smallest target FDR level for each feature to be selected.